Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 And now that businesses can respond to Yelp and Google reviews, business owners have the power to make their presence on these sites more positive and rewarding—if they do it right.

-Here’s what we do for clients on our Customer Review and Combo Plans: (1) We claim your business listing, and fill out your profile completely; (2) We respond to the existing reviews that most recent and most influential on your profiles; (3) We guarantee to draft responses to all new reviews within 48 hours—and we’ll usually do it within 24 hours; (4) We’ll invite positive reviews to join your Facebook Page; and (5) We’ll flag inappropriate reviews immediately, and follow up to make sure they’re removed.
+Here’s what we do for customers on our Basic and Value Plans: (1) We claim your business listing, and fill out your profile completely; (2) We respond to the existing reviews that are most recent and most influential on your profiles; (3) We guarantee to draft responses to all new reviews within 48 hours—and we’ll usually do it within 24 hours; (4) We’ll invite positive reviews to join your Facebook Page; and (5) We’ll flag inappropriate reviews immediately, and follow up to make sure they’re removed.

 There is no single answer to this question.
 The number of reviews you have is a product of the kind of business you run and the kinds of people who make up your customer base.
 Restaurants receive a high number of reviews because of the number of people who patronize those businesses every day.
 Other businesses, like dry cleaners, receive fewer reviews because they are less “flashy.”